Mahabodhi Temple: The Buddha

-Mahabodhi Tree
+Mahabodhi tree

-The Bodhi tree at Bodhgaya is directly connected to the life of the historical Buddha, Siddhartha Gautama, who attained enlightenment or omniscient wisdom when he was meditating under it.
-The temple was built directly to the east of the Bodhi tree, supposedly a direct descendant of the original Bodhi Tree.
+The Bodhi tree at Bodh Gaya is said to be a direct descendant of the original tree at Bodh Gaya that the historical Buddha, Siddhartha Gautama, meditated under when he attained enlightenment or omniscient wisdom.
+The temple was built directly to the east of the tree.

 According to Buddhist mythology, if no Bodhi tree grows at the site, the ground around the Bodhi tree is devoid of all plants for a distance of one royal karīsa.
 Through the ground around the Bodhi tree no being, not even an elephant, can travel.

 According to the Jatakas, the navel of the earth lies at this spot, and no other place can support the weight of the Buddha's attainment.
 Another Buddhist tradition claims that when the world is destroyed at the end of a kalpa, the Bodhimanda is the last spot to disappear, and will be the first to appear when the world emerges into existence again.
-Tradition also claims that a lotus will bloom there, and if a Buddha is born during the new kalpa, the lotus flowers in accordance with the number of Buddhas expected to arise.
+Tradition also claims that a lotus will bloom there, and if a Buddha is born during the new kalpa, the lotus flowers bloom in accordance with the number of Buddhas expected to arise.
 According to legend, in the case of Gautama Buddha, a Bodhi tree sprang up on the day he was born.